acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - Reduces computation by ~75%
 - Makes detection more robust to small position changes
 - Increases the effective receptive field (area of input image that affects an output pixel)

+> **🟢 Beginner Tip:** A key benefit of pooling is that it helps the network recognize basketballs regardless of their exact position within the image.
+This position invariance is crucial for a moving robot where the ball appears in different parts of the frame.

 > **WARNING:** Too much pooling can lose important spatial details.
 Our YOLOv12 model uses only two pooling layers, strategically placed to balance performance and accuracy.